 Monique: [00:12:32] Well, and at that point, does Kara step in with ThermiVa?
 So ThermiVa is an ultrasound technology.
 Am I correct with that?
 Or is it radio frequency?

 Kara: [00:12:44] It’s radio-frequency to kind of bulk heat the tissue.
 Yeah.
 And yeah, that would make them a great candidate.
-I recently had a patient that was trying to conceive with her husband and, it was interesting because with the O-Shot, which is where we use your platelet rich plasma, and then we centrifuge it and then inject it into different areas of the clitoris as well as kind of like the vaginal canal that can help with what we call sexual dysfunction.
+I recently had a patient that was trying to conceive with her husband and, it was interesting because with the O-Shot, which is where we collect your blood, and then we centrifuge it to concentrate the healing factors and then inject it into different areas of the clitoris as well as kind of like the vaginal canal that can help with what we call sexual dysfunction.

 So there’s a few types of sexual dysfunction.
 There could be a woman that is decreased in actual desire.
 Um, meaning she doesn’t really feel like she’s interested in wanting to have sexual intercourse with her spouse.
 And then there could also be where you’re having trouble reaching a climax, or it could be that the vaginal canal in general is a little bit dry.
 So there’s different things that can cause that, what we call sexual dysfunction.

 And this patient was trying to conceive with her husband and she had reached out to me.
 And she had Googled just like Dr. Brahme said, they kind of do their own little research there and she was interested in the O-Shot so that it would give her more of a desire for her husband so that they could, kind of, get down to business to have that baby.
 So that was a unique situation that I was really happy with.
 So it wasn’t that she was actually after childbirth.
 She was kind of wanting to do it to have childbirth.
 That was a unique situation.